skit-ai/hiring/ml-for-programmers/README.md

 # ML role for Programmers

-> NOTE: The process is in the development so things here might change as we move
+> NOTE: The process is in development so things here might change.
-> ahead little.

 > The idea of a pair programming call is inspired from a similar method used by
 > [the Recurse Center](https://www.recurse.com/pairing-tasks).